-Let’s talk yogurt, a good for you “living” food.
-Traditional yogurt is made from milk and a variety of bacterias that not only help thicken and give the milk its traditional sour taste, those bacteria are so beneficial for our intestines as well.
-They feed the good bugs already living in your gut.
+Let’s talk yogurt, a good for you, “living” food.
+Traditional yogurt is made from milk and a variety of bacteria that not only helps thicken and give the milk its traditional sour taste but that are also beneficial for our intestines.
+They basically feed the good bugs already living in your gut.

-I did some heavy lifting for you and tried a variety of different yogurts that seem to reflect the trend towards plant based alternatives and food sensitivites.
+I did some heavy lifting for you and tried a variety of different yogurts that seem to reflect the trend towards plant-based alternatives and food sensitivities.
 I wanted to see if any matched up with real, whole milk yogurt.
-The protein, the calcium and benefits to our guts are significant.
+The protein, the calcium and the benefits needed for our guts.

-Important note: I am talking about plain yogurt here, not fruit sweeteened, or vanilla or maple or any other flavors except for plain.
+Important note: I am talking about plain yogurt here, not fruit sweetened, or vanilla, maple or any other flavors – just plain.
 Flavors equal sugar, and more sugar is nothing we need in our daily diets.
 Adding a drizzle of local honey is always a great idea if you want your yogurt a tad sweet.

 If you are sensitive/allergic to dairy, it’s nice knowing that there are alternatives.
-Let me start by saying that, like gluten free baked goods, plant based yogurts need help, and you will find that, in addition to their basic ingredients, are a variety of gums, thickners and stabilizers.
+Let me start by saying that, like gluten-free baked goods, plant-based yogurts also need help and so you will find that, in addition to their basic ingredients, they include are a variety of gums, thickeners and stabilizers.

 That was a red flag for me since I am not a fan of any ingredients in my food that might cause me stomach distress or other health issues.
-However, you probably unknowingly eat some of these additives everyday in lots of foods, like almond milk or bottled salad dressings, not even realizing it.
+However, you probably unknowingly eat some of these additives every day in lots of foods like almond milk or bottled salad dressings without even realizing it.

 My Yogurt Review

 Almond Milk Yogurt by Kite Hill.
-Food companies like to use words like “artisan” to make their products sound more homey and upscale.
+Food companies like to use words such as “artisan” to make their products sound more upscale.
 Think again.
 Although the mouthfeel was thick and creamy, the taste was metallic, and I even had to look at the date to see if the yogurt had gone bad.
-It was musty tasting, like old almonds that had been past due.
-Locust bean gum, xantham gum and agar contribute to the thickness of this yogurt.
+It was musty tasting.
+Like old almonds that had been past due.
+Locust bean gum, xanthan gum and agar contribute to the thickness of this yogurt.

 Cashew Yogurt by Forager.
-A vegan staple, I actually use cashews all the time to make sweet or savory sauces and dessert “whipped creams”, so I was pleasantly suprised with this yogurt.
+A vegan staple, I actually use cashews all the time to make sweet or savory sauces and dessert or, “whipped cream” so I was pleasantly surprised with this yogurt.
 Rich and creamy, it is not white, like traditional yogurt, it has the color of cashews and a slight smoky aftertaste.
-It also does contain the thickners cassava root and locust bean gum.
+It also does contain the thickeners cassava root and locust bean gum.